eye-division/rosa-prod-site/_projects/gravity-fields-festival-2018.md

 highlight: false
 past: false
 description: >-
-  A flowery feast of a festival in 2018 themed on Voyages of Discovery and the 250th anniversary of the sailing of HMS Endeavour with Captain Cook and Lincolnshire born Sir Joseph Banks.
+  The 2018 festival was themed on Voyages of Discovery and the 250th anniversary of the sailing of HMS Endeavour with Captain Cook and Lincolnshire born Sir Joseph Banks.

   Gravity Fields Festival is a biennial festival taking place in south Lincolnshire, in and around Grantham, where Sir Isaac Newton was born and brought up.
 It is a contemporary science and arts festival with large scale community participation in outdoor arts.

-  The festival is funded by South Kesteven District Council with support from Arts Council England, Heritage Lottery Fund and science grants.

-  Rosa Productions created the festival in 2012 on behalf of SKDC and has subsequently curated the biennial programme and produced the outdoor arts and science programme of evens.
 project_date: 2018-09-26 00:00:00
 project_to_date: 2018-09-30 00:00:00
 main_image_path: /uploads/Tightrope Gravity Fields-72.jpg